thisisagile/easy/README.md

 <a href="https://sonarcloud.io/dashboard?id=thisisagile_easy" target="_blank"><img src="https://sonarcloud.io/api/project_badges/measure?project=thisisagile_easy&metric=coverage" alt="coverage" /></a>

 # Note
-The **easy** framework captures the best practices we (the contributors) have build up on implementing microservices architectures at a diverse range of clients in Typescript, runninng on node.js and deployed on Amazon, Google Cloud and even on Windows Server.
+The **easy** framework captures the best practices we (the contributors) have build up on implementing microservices architectures at a diverse range of clients in Typescript, running on node.js and deployed on Amazon, Google Cloud and even on Windows Server.
 The companies that contribute / have contributed include a well-known Dutch insurance company, an insurance software vendor, an IoT scale-up, a software vendor in logistics and an online e-commerce company.
 From those practices, the **easy** framework grows step-by-step.

 The **easy** framework already works fine in many situations.
 However, it also continuously improves and grows.
 It is a work-in-progress, including its documentation.
 Being a framework, it probably not always perfectly fits your situation.
 Therefore, we aim to implement **easy** so that it is straightforward, simple to use, standardized, and open to extensions.